ghiscoding/Angular-Slickgrid/docs/migrations/migration-to-8.x.md

     - modern styling and also includes Dark Mode theme
     - date range selection is a lot easier by displaying 2 months at a time in the picker
   - cons:
-    - build size is slightly larger but its UI/UX is awesome (especially when changing month/year)
+    - build size is slightly larger but its UI/UX is just awesome (especially when changing month/year)
-    - settings are named differently and are not using flat config (complex object settings) and requires code change
+    - settings are a bit different and are not using flat config (complex object settings) and requires code change
-      - for example Flatpickr `minDate: 'today'` is instead `range: { min: 'today' }` in VC
+      - for example Flatpickr `minDate: 'today'` becomes `range: { min: 'today' }` in VC
     - some settings were missing, like the `'today'` shortcut, so I also contributed back to that project.

 To summarize, the goal of this new release was mainly to improve UI/UX (mostly for Dark Mode) and also to make it fully ESM ready.
 Also noteworthy, the project is smaller in size (~100Kb smaller) compared to what it was in v2.x (that was when the user had to install jQuery/jQueryUI separately).
 So, considering that we're no longer requiring the install of jQuery/jQueryUI, and also considering that these 2 dependencies had a total of well over 200kb.
 We can safely assume that our project build size is in fact a lot smaller than it was 2 years ago, that is really nice to know considering that we kept adding features (like Dark Mode and other features) while still decreasing its size over the years :)